pyserial/pyserial/README.rst

 Overview
 ========
 This module encapsulates the access for the serial port.
-It provides backends for Python_ running on Windows, Linux, BSD (possibly any POSIX compliant system), Jython and IronPython (.NET and Mono).
+It provides backends for Python_ running on Windows, OSX, Linux, BSD (possibly any POSIX compliant system) and IronPython.
 The module named "serial" automatically selects the appropriate backend.

 - Project Homepage: https://github.com/pyserial/pyserial
 - Download Page: https://pypi.python.org/pypi/pyserial